Host Families and Boarding School

 Weekends: Sports activities are mostly held on Saturdays.
 There are various school and club competitions; footballers play matches, and surf lifesavers train in the ocean.
 You can do excursions to other towns, go shopping or visit markets, spend a day at the beach, visit galleries, theatres and concerts, or go hiking and explore nature trails.

 Holidays: The period between terms is school holidays!
-This means the chance to have fun with your new friends, or even to visit other parts of Australia on an approved school tour.
+This means the chance to have fun with your new friends, or even to visit other parts of Australia on an approved school tour (depending on the state).
 Just remember that Australian high schools (state and private) take your welfare very seriously, and require any trips you take to be properly supervised.
 So if your host family wants to take you along on their holiday, no problem.

 Working in Australia